SergiuAndreiV/dotfiles2/README.md

 - [x]  configure .vimrc for light use ( essential plugins )
     - [x] to navigate seamlessly between vim and tmux splits add this plugin https://github.com/christoomey/vim-tmux-navigator
-- [ ]  add Ansible script for setting and configuring dot files
+- [ ]  add Ansible playbook for setting and configuring dot files